schemathesis/schemathesis/docs/stateful.rst

 Schemathesis will use this connection during ``GET /users/{userId}`` parameters generation - everything that is not defined by links will be generated randomly.

-If you don't want to modify your schema source, :func:`add_link <schemathesis.specs.openapi.schemas.BaseOpenAPISchema.add_link>` allows you to define links between a pair of endpoints programmatically.
+If you don't want to modify your schema source, :func:`add_link <schemathesis.specs.openapi.schemas.BaseOpenAPISchema.add_link>` allows you to define links between a pair of operations programmatically.

 .. automethod:: schemathesis.specs.openapi.schemas.BaseOpenAPISchema.add_link(source, target, status_code, parameters=None, request_body=None) -> None